alf149/ansible/lab/README.md

 # My ansible Lab setup automated
 >using vagrant, vitualbox and ansible
+Just a playground for me, but is public.

 ## Ansible master
 > Could be you own laptop, with some amount of ram.